Comparison · 2026

 • Everything in Guardian

-• 3 engraved metal NFC cards
+• 3 engraved NFC cards (mailed to contacts)

 • Up to 10 trusted contacts

-• Certified mail on trigger
+• Certified physical mail when activated

 One-time purchase